sonimishraa/TweetMe/README.md

 Firebase and it will display on the User list of post Screen.
 If user is first time then user need to do sign-up and once user enter the details then it will go to User's List of post screen User can post a tweet with text and image only
+Maximum 150 character's are allowed for text to post

 Requirements: